-Working effectively in a team can be tough!
-We must use our emotional intelligence to support relationship building with other employees.
+Working effectively in a team can be challenging!
+Using emotional intelligence to support relationship building with other employees is the best practice.

-Considering we don't always get to choose the team we work within a professional setting, we need strong emotional intelligence to navigate those employee relationships.
+Considering we don't always get to choose the team we work with within a professional setting, we require strong emotional intelligence to navigate employee relationships.

-There are occasions when you're assigned a project, and the team members are not on the same page.
+There will be occasions when you're assigned a project, and the team members are not on the same page as you.
 They may not share your vision, work ethic, or values.
 In this situation, the best practice is to proactively develop relationship management strategies to help foster winning outcomes with employees.

-To build relationships with fellow employees, carefully observe your team member's body language and take cues from their non-verbal communication.
+To build relationships with fellow employees, carefully observe the team members' body language and take cues from their non-verbal communication.
+Our body language has a critical impact on relationships.
 Use social awareness skills to listen actively as the discussion unfolds.
 These actions will develop your emotional intelligence and, without a doubt, build your relationships with team members.

 Each employee brings both personal baggage and preferences to the table.
-So, start by getting to know each team member, learn their strengths, preferences, and areas of development.
-This process establishes common ground and gets the ball rolling on the collaboration.
+So, start by getting to know each team member, learn their strengths, preferences, and areas they need to develop.
+This process establishes common ground and encourages collaboration.

-There will be bumps along the road, so prepare for the inevitable relationship conflict that may arise between team members.
-One useful strategy is to: listen, pause, and then respond.
+Keep in mind, there will be bumps along the way, so prepare for the inevitable relationship conflict that may arise between team members.
+One helpful strategy is to: listen, pause, and then respond.
 By doing this, we can carefully process the information and ensure our emotions are in check before we begin to speak with other employees.